ballet-mecanique/pianola-docs/source/docs/installation.md

 php artisan serve
 ```

-The application can then be opened by alt-clicking on the local URL provided by the CLI (typically http://127.0.0.1:8000).
+The application can then be opened by cmd-clicking on the local URL provided by the CLI (typically http://127.0.0.1:8000).

 You should now receive a log-in screen, where you can log in with the credentials supplied above: